-If you allow users to modify the contents of the upload folder, you also give them permission to place scripts and executable programs in the folder.
-Executing these scripts and programs can cause some unexpected behavior on the server.
+If you allow users to modify the content of the upload folder, you also give them the permission to place scripts and executable programs in the folder.
+Executing these scripts and programs can cause an unexpected behavior on the server.
 You must therefore prevent an uploaded file from being executed on the server side when a user attempts to download it.

-We therefore recommend that deny permission to run scripts and execute files in the upload folder.
+We recommend that you deny permissions to run scripts and executable files in the upload folder.